-Uber’s basically your on-demand private driver or taxi.
-Users can request a ride at any time using their iPhone and Android apps.
-Just tell them where you want to be picked up, set your pickup location on the map or type in the address and they’ll dispatch the nearest driver to pick you or your loved one up (I arrange Uber’s all the time for my dad even when he’s halfway around the world).
-You’ll then receive a text with the estimated arrival time and will get another when the car arrives.
+Uber is basically an on-demand private driver or taxi.
+Users can request a ride at any time using their iPhone, Android or Windows app.
+Just set your pickup location on the map or type in the address and they’ll dispatch the nearest driver to pick you or your loved one up (I arrange Ubers all the time for my dad even when he’s halfway around the world).
+You’ll then see the estimated arrival time and get a text when the car arrives.

 You don’t need to pay anything to the driver because after the ride, Uber will automatically charge the credit card you have on file.
-There’s no need to hand your driver any payment at all, as a standard tip has been built into the price.
 Prices start with a base fare.
-After that, they charge you depending on speed.
-When traveling at over 11 mph, they charge a distance fee.
-Below 11 mph, they charge a time fee.
-Black cars are a bit more than taxis but uberX’s are about 30% cheaper—and both are much more convenient as you can order a car with the tap of a button, as well as see exactly where the car is and when it will arrive.
+After that, they charge you depending on speed and distance.
+Black cars cost more than taxis but uberXs are about 30% cheaper—and both are much more convenient as you can order a car with the tap of a button, as well as see exactly where the car is and when it will arrive.